The British High Commission in Uganda maintains and develops relations between the UK and Uganda.

 If you’re travelling in Uganda, see our Travel Advice page about coronavirus (COVID-19).

-Our staff are working remotely as our building is closed.
-If you’re in Uganda and you need advice which is not covered by reading our travel advice then you can contact us online.
-If you’re in Uganda and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call 0312 312000 or +44 20 7008 5000.
-When calling, you may therefore hear a message stating that our offices are closed.
-However, we are available 24/7.
+If you’re in Uganda and you need advice which is not covered in our travel advice Travel Advice page then you can contact us online.
+If you’re in Uganda and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call 0312 312000 or +44 1908 51 6666.
+We are available 24/7.
 If in need of urgent assistance, please stay on the line and select the option for ‘calling about an emergency involving a British National’ to speak to an officer.

 Get an emergency travel document